About the state lodging tax

-Units of local government (cities and countries) may also have a lodging tax.
+Units of local government (cities and counties) may also have a lodging tax.
 They may enter into an agreement that allows us to administer their local transient lodging tax.
 If the unit of local government where your facility is located has an agreement with us for tax administration, you will file the local return with us.
-Our new

 A person who furnishes temporary or short-term lodging is considered a transient lodging provider.
-A transient lodging intermediary is a person other than a provider who facilitates the retail sale of transient lodging and:
+A transient lodging intermediary is a person, other than a provider, who facilitates the retail sale of transient lodging.

 Transient lodging includes:

 - Hotels and motels

 - Spaces used for RV parking or erecting a tent during periods of human occupancy

 - Resorts and inns